 If you lose the EFI partition by accident, you can restore EFI partition in Windows 10 by recreating it in Command Prompt or get it back with the help of a specialized tool.
 You may adopt the same methods to restore EFI partition in Windows 7.

 For better data protection, you can do regular backups for the system/disk/partition/file via AOMEI Backupper.
-Additionally, AOMEI Backupper allows you to clone SSD to larger SSD in Windows 10 and do real-time sync for folders in Windows 10.
+Additionally, AOMEI Backupper allows you to clone SSD to larger SSD and sync folders in real time.
 Get this tool and enjoy all the wonderful features right now!

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.